engagementgamelab/Community-PlanIt-Public/README.md

 # Community PlanIt Documentation #
 Community PlanIt is a community engagement platform for local planning efforts.
 Bringing together the interactivity of social networks and the incentives of online games, Community PlanIt transforms participatory planning into a fun, engaging activity for all ages.
-Players participate planning-themed time-based missions to earn game coins, which they spend on the the causes and charities most important to them.
-The community joins together at the end of the process to discuss the results and plan for the future.
+Players participate in planning-themed time-based missions to earn game coins, which they spend on the local causes most important to them.
+The community joins together at the end of the process to discuss the results with decision-makers and plan for the future.

-This project is currently maintained by Emerson College's [Engagement Game Lab](http://engagementgamelab.org/ "Engagement Game Lab").
+This project is currently maintained by the [Engagement Game Lab](http://engagementgamelab.org/ "Engagement Game Lab") at Emerson College.

 ----------
 # Development Environment Setup #